 GHOST (2023-)

-1 hour 40 minute performance for four performers/musicians, a custom Natural Language Processing AI system, & a horn band; a website, & a vinyl record.
-Since 2025 also a band touring in music, visual art, and performing arts contexts.
+A 1 hour 40 minute performance for four performers/musicians, a custom natural-language-processing system, and a horn band.
+Also a website and a vinyl record.
 THE SAVED NIGHT PART II.
+Video documentation here.

 After my father died, I gathered 151 books on death, loss, archives, and memory.
-With the help of Seraphina Goldfarb-Tarrant and Alejandro Calcaño, I trained a custom Natural Language Processing AI system on these books.
-I used the system we designed to generate fragmented, broken text, full of ghosts.
-I set this text to music with Carmen Quill and Ariadne Randall.
-Later we invited my uncle Wayne Horvitz to join us.
-This music became the core of GHOST.
+With Seraphina Goldfarb-Tarrant and Alejandro Calcaño, I trained a custom, intentionally broken NLP system on these books.
+The system generates fragmented text, full of ghosts.

 Microscope Gallery, New York, May 18, 2019 (first version)